-Most people do not suffer angina after a heart attack, but some may, and some may experience angina prior to having a heart attack.
-Angina is usually felt as a tight/ gripping/central pressure, pain or ache across the chest, sometimes spreading to the left arm (less often to the right arm), or up into the neck or jaw.
+Most people do not suffer angina after a heart attack, but some may, and for this reason all heart attack patients are given information about angina.
+Angina is usually felt as a tight/gripping/central pressure, pain or ache across the chest, sometimes spreading to the left arm (less often to the right arm), or up into the neck or jaw.
 Occasionally it is felt between the shoulder blades.
 It is usually brought on by exercise, stress, emotion or anger, as this is when the heart beats faster.
 It is due to a narrowed coronary artery (restricted by a fatty substance called atheroma) limiting the rate of blood flow.
-Angina is individual to each person, so it is important that you recognise your own angina symptoms.